alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 that with enough training time I can get a program to self-learn heuristics for playing Connect Four.
-It's not amazing (Connect Four [is a solved game](http://www.informatik.uni-trier.de/~fernau/DSL0607/Masterthesis-Viergewinnt.pdf)), but my AI beats me over half the time, so it's not nothing.
+It's not amazing (Connect Four [is a solved game](http://www.informatik.uni-trier.de/~fernau/DSL0607/Masterthesis-Viergewinnt.pdf)), but my AI beats me over half the time, so it's definitely something.

 Unfortunately, my approach requires lots of computation time, and running experiments is becoming infeasible.